mogamb-o/Computer-Graphics/Assignments/Readme.txt

-This folder includes codes related to different assignments of computer graphics written using OpenGL.
+This folder includes codes related to different assignments of computer graphics developed using OpenGL.